scholzj/kekspose/README.md

 * They often run inside additional virtual machines or containers and use complex networking so that node ports do not work out of the box
 * While Ingress usually works, the installation of the right Ingress controller and its configuration is often complicated

-One of the way how applications are often exposed from local clusters is port-forwarding.
+One of the ways how applications are often exposed from local clusters is using port forwarding with `kubectl port-foward`.
-But using port-forward with Apache Kafka is not so simple because of its custom discovery protocol.
+But using port forwarding with Apache Kafka is not so simple because of its custom discovery protocol.
+You need to forward ports for each brokers in the Kafka cluster.
+And you need to make sure your advertised hosts and ports are correctly configured to the local address.
-Keksposé makes it possible to use port-forward with Apache Kafka with the help of [Kroxylicious](https://kroxylicious.io/).
+Keksposé makes it possible to use port forwarding with Apache Kafka with the help of [Kroxylicious](https://kroxylicious.io/) project that provides Kafka proxying capabilities.

 ## How does it work?

-Keksposé find a listener without TLS encryption on your Strimzi-based Apache Kafka clusters and exposes it.
+Keksposé finds a listener without TLS encryption on your Strimzi-based Apache Kafka clusters and exposes it.
 It deploys a Kafka proxy based on the [Kroxylicious](https://kroxylicious.io/) project into your Kubernetes cluster and configures it to manage the advertised hosts and ports in the Kafka metadata.
 It also creates a port-forward for each of the Kafka brokers in your cluster.
+The advertised hosts and ports are changed by the Kroxylicious proxy to the local addresses of the forwarded ports.
 Your Kafka clients can then connect to the forwarded ports and through the proxy to the Kafka cluster to send and receive messages.

 ```mermaid